 Not every town gets reborn as many times as Newcomb has.
 The area was historically claimed by both Iroquois and Algonquin tribes until it was settled around 1816.
 Then it occupied the frontier between colonial New York and New France, functioning as a lumber town until large iron ore deposits were discovered nearby in 1826.
 This led to the creation of the mining community of Tahawus, now a famous ghost town.
 Much of Tahawus was moved to Newcomb in 1963, when a large seam of ore was discovered under the village.

 Newcomb is a gorgeous place.
 It is home to Camp Santanoni Preserve, one of the most famous Great Camps, which is now kept in a historically accurate condition as a giant museum.
-It is a fine destination for year round winter recreation, and there are many fun events held there that are targeted at both adventurers and families.
+It is a fine destination for year-round and winter recreation, and there are many fun events held there that are targeted at both adventurers and families.

 Another fine option for exploring is the Adirondack Interpretive Center at Newcomb.
 The 236-acre property has 3.6 miles of trail, complete with interpretive signage, gazebos, bridges, and scenic outlook stations.
 These trails are open year-round, and they're groomed in the winter.
 No snowshoes?
 No problem!
 They can be rented on site.